DABConti/wordpress-technical-test/README.txt

 As a site user, I need to be able to view the books of the inventory so that I can use these resources to do my job better.

 Acceptance Criteria
-	- A site user can view all of the books on a single page, post or widget
+	- A site user can view all of the books on a single page, post or widget - DO THIS WITH CUSTOM PAGE TEMPLATE - DONE
-	- A site user can view a single book page including all details about the book
+	- A site user can view a single book page including all details about the book - DO THIS WITH CUSTOM POSTs - DONE

 Custom Template Page
 The “books” custom post type will require a custom template for rendering the book items.
 The custom template page should render the book